-While many of us take our full head of hair for granted, most of us will at some point come to the realisation that our voluminous head of luscious locks has a “best before” date, and when the inconvenient effects of ageing sneak up on you they sneak up quickly.
-Even a flowing Steven Seagal style ponytail can rapidly descend into a Gollum like scalp before you know it.
+While many of us take our full head of hair for granted, most of us will at some point come to the realisation that our voluminous head of luscious locks has a “best before” date, and when the inconvenient effects of aging sneak up on you they sneak up quickly.
+Even a flowing Steven Seagal-style ponytail can rapidly descend into a Gollum-like scalp before you know it.

 While the realisation of thinning hair may be daunting, there are a few tricks you can employ to bring your hair to life.
-Man of Many have put the out the question “How to get thicker hair?” with some top grooming experts and here is their advice.
+Man of Many has put out the question “How to get thicker hair?” with some top grooming experts and here is their advice.

 Philips Shaving and Grooming ambassador and 2015 Men’s Hairdresser Of The Year

-If you hair isn’t as thick and flowing as you want it to be, follow these tips:
+If your hair isn’t as thick and flowing as you want it to be, follow these tips:

 - Drop the comb.
 To achieve a voluminous and textured look, use your hairdryer, a salt spray and your fingers to style damp hair upwards as it dries and avoid heavy styling products that will weigh down your hair and make it look flat.
 Go for a clay or styling powder instead.

 - A good haircut is a must.
 Letting your hair grow out will accentuate thin hair, so stay short and add a little texture.
 If your hair is longer, ask the barber for a textured finish to make your hair look thicker.

 - Remember prevention is the cure.
 If your hair is only thinning you can always save it and get it back.
 Look into hair loss products sooner than later, because once it is gone – it’s gone.